Geo-prediction2025/MT-modelling/README.md

 Download 3D MT-modelling from the Github repository: https://github.com/Geo-prediction2025/MT-modelling.git.

 <h2>2.
 Install software MATLAB R2016a </h2>
 The specific installation steps can be found on the Matlab official website.
-This software is easy to install and implement.
 For students or individual users, MathWorks typically also offers genuine trial versions or discounted licenses. https://www.mathworks.com/campaigns/products/trials.html.
 For a free trial version here, which usually lasts for 30 days.

+<h2>3.
+Open all files with MATLAB R2016a </h2>
+Use Matlab to import (Ctrl+O) and open all files:
+a) Main files:
+huatu1;MT3DanisoDT;MT3DanisoDT2;
+b) Data files:
+rhoxxDF;rhoxxDT;rhoxxDT2;rhoxxtananiso01hz;rhoxyDF;rhoxyDT;rhoxyDT2;rhoxytananiso01hz;rhoyxDF;rhoyxDT;rhoyxDT2;rhoyxtananiso01hz;rhoyyDFrhoyyDT;rhoyyDT2;rhoyytananiso01hz